digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-51.md

 * Led the development of a proposal to D-RiSQ and DSTL on verified computation.
 * Started work on a publication on uncertainty work.

+#### Casper Thule
+* Fixed LONG overdue issue for Frank Zeyda/VERIFIED.
+Ready for next release.
+* Been sick for almost 2 weeks.. still running a fever, headache and more.
+* Discussed state transfer from executing co-simulation to new co-simulation. with Henrik Ejersbo.
+Follow-up meeting is scheduled.
+* Planned a lot of hand-over meetings, but carried out very few.

 ## Sub-projects status